djGLiTCH/MAME-LUA-SCRIPT-STATE-OUTPUTS/README.md

 > delivery automatically.

 #### If nothing is listening on the relay port
 MSOP dials the relay and never waits for one, but a *failed* connection is not always cheap.
 On most machines it is refused in well under a millisecond; where local firewall or security software silently drops loopback connection attempts rather than refusing them, the OS waits out its retransmit first - about **2 seconds**.
-MAME's socket open is a plain blocking call with no timeout setting, so that pause freezes emulation until it returns, and MAME is not something the plugin can change.
+MAME's socket open is a plain blocking call with no timeout setting, so that pause freezes emulation until it returns.
+The number of attempts is therefore strictly **bounded**, with every attempt after the first announced on screen:

-So retries are paced on a real clock, and the plugin adapts to what a session actually shows it:

-* **One free attempt at every ROM start** (the pause hides inside loading), then `2s > 4s > 8s > 15s` after
-  losing a relay that *was* there - a restarting MESH is back within seconds, so this case stays eager.
-* **When nothing has ever answered**, `5s > 10s`, then a cap the plugin chooses by **timing its own dials**: machines that refuse instantly keep the responsive **15s** cap; machines where each dial visibly stalls slow to every **60s** instead.
-* **Games MSOP has no profile for give up entirely** once that initial schedule is exhausted - their relay traffic would only be mirrored native outputs, which is not worth freezing the game for on a repeating timer.
-A ROM with no native outputs to mirror at all stops after the single ROM-start attempt.
-Supported games never give up - their real recoil/ammo/life outputs are worth one dial per interval.
-* **Dialling re-arms wherever a listener plausibly just appeared**: every ROM start or soft reset, and **unpausing** - so *pause the game, start MESH, unpause* reconnects instantly.

-The first time a session concludes nobody is listening, MSOP prints a console warning **and puts a one-shot message on MAME's OSD**: state outputs are not being delivered, and MESH (or another hooker tool) must be running before launching a ROM.
-When the give-up applies, the same message states that no further connection attempts will be made this session and how to reconnect (pause/unpause, reset, or a new ROM).
+* **Cold start** (MESH has never answered this session): one silent attempt at ROM start (the pause hides inside loading), one silent retry **10 seconds** later, then - announced by the on-screen message `MESH IS NOT RUNNING` - one final attempt **30 seconds** after that.
+If that also fails, `MESH NOT FOUND - STATE OUTPUTS PAUSED` appears and MSOP stops dialling for the session.
+* **Lost connection** (MESH disconnected mid-game): `MESH DISCONNECTED` appears the moment the drop is detected, announcing one reconnect attempt **30 seconds** later.
+If it fails, `MESH RECONNECT FAILED - STATE OUTPUTS PAUSED` appears and MSOP stops dialling.
+* **Reconnecting afterwards costs one deliberate action**: after starting MESH, pause and unpause the game (dialling never happens while paused - the attempt runs at the moment of unpause), perform a soft reset, load a new ROM, or restart MAME.
+Cold start versus lost connection is judged per MAME session, not per ROM.
+A successful connection shows `MESH CONNECTED` if a problem was previously reported, and a game MSOP has nothing to deliver for stops silently after the single ROM-start attempt.

+All of these on-screen messages - including the `INCORRECT OUTPUT MODE` notice above - can be disabled by setting `ENABLE_OSD_CONNECTION_STATUS` to `false` in the database's `_default` block; the matching console messages always print, so logs stay complete.

 Set `-output network` on MAME 0.288 or earlier if you are not using the relay at all, and MSOP will not dial anything.